howardsolutions/realtime-exercise/REALTIME_NOTES.md

 👉 This is `true realtime` because it <strong>allows both sides to engage in realtime communication.</strong>

-👉 With Polling: We have to create too many requests and established new connection for each request 👉 With Http/2 it's just realtime on 1 direction (from server), the client just read the responses backfrom the server in one long http request.
+👉 With Polling: We have to create too many requests and established new connection for each request <br />
+👉 With Http/2 it's just realtime on 1 direction (from server), the client just read the responses back from the server in one long http request.

+👉👉 That's how sockets work: they make a normal TCP/IP connection but after that connection is established, it requests an `upgrade` to a socket connection